 The impact of advocacy on ESG investing

 For over 30 years, the ESG community has achieved a number of major successes in building this awareness and in bringing about change.
-At Trillium, we directly engage with companies, encouraging them to take positive and effective ESG actions that are consistent with shareholder interests, and we have affected many issues through our ESG advocacy.
+At Trillium, we directly engage with companies, encouraging them to take positive and effective ESG actions that are consistent with shareholder interests, and we've affected many issues through our ESG advocacy.

-We have pushed companies to improve on a variety of environmental issues through our advocacy work, including setting reduction goals for greenhouse gas emissions, reducing fugitive methane emissions, setting renewable energy purchasing targets, and reducing exposure to toxic chemicals.
+We've pushed companies to improve on a variety of environmental issues through our advocacy work, including setting reduction goals for greenhouse gas emissions, reducing fugitive methane emissions, setting renewable energy purchasing targets, and reducing exposure to toxic chemicals.
 For more than a decade, Trillium has pressed companies to track and report their direct impact on climate change.
 Our shareholder proposals and dialogue over the years have led to the development of strategic plans on climate change and agriculture, as well as the reduction of climate footprints and climate risk exposure for certain companies.

-We have engaged with companies on a wide range of social issues, including gender pay equity, diversity data disclosure, improving supply chain human rights policies, and LGBT equality in the workplace.
+We've engaged with companies on a wide range of social issues, including gender pay equity, diversity data disclosure, improving supply chain human rights policies, and LGBT equality in the workplace.
 In 2012, we began engaging portfolio companies with all-male boards and those lagging their peers on diversity.
-To date, seven companies have appointed women to their boards following our engagements and another eight have committed to include gender and racial diversity among the qualities they seek in board members.
+To date, seven companies have appointed women to their boards following our engagements, and another eight have committed to include gender and racial diversity among the qualities they seek in board members.
 Trillium also views diversity, inclusive of gender and race, as a critical attribute to a well-functioning organization, and our engagement has helped move dozens of Fortune 500 corporations to implement gender identity, gender expression, and sexual orientation nondiscrimination policies.